killiansheriff/LovelyPlots/readme.md

 ## Color cycles

-A multitude of color cycles were implemented:
+A multitude of color cycles was implemented:

 ``colors5-light``